What is an athletes' village really like?

 Partly due to the splintered nature of the venues and partly for cost reasons, there will not be one all-encompassing athletes' village for the Birmingham event.

-A large contingent will be billeted at the city's university, but the likes of the boxers, weightlifters, table tennis players and badminton sorts will be almost 10 miles east at the National Exhibition Centre, penned in by the ring road and the airport.
+A large contingent will be billeted at the city's university, but the boxers, weightlifters, table tennis players and badminton sorts, among others, will be almost 10 miles east at the National Exhibition Centre, penned in by the ring road and the airport.

 - How do you equip a team for the Commonwealths?